-The Council on Foundations, in partnership with the U.S. Department of Housing and Urban Development (HUD), announce the 2018 Secretary’s Award for Public-Philanthropic Partnerships.
+The Council on Foundations and the U.S. Department of Housing and Urban Development (HUD) announce the opening of the 2021 Secretary’s Award for Public-Philanthropic Partnerships.

-This award, now in its sixth year, emphasizes cross-sector partnerships between the philanthropic and public sectors.
+This award, now in its ninth year, emphasizes cross-sector partnerships between the philanthropic and public sectors.
 The goal is to recognize the partnership process and its impact as a community strategy to increase the quality of life for low- and moderate-income residents across all American geographies—urban, suburban, and rural.
-Learn more about this year's award and apply today!
-Applicaitons are due March 9, 2018.
+Due to COVID-19, the 2020 HUD Secretary’s Award winners were recognized via conference call in July.

 The competition is open to all charitable foundations, including Council members and nonmembers.
 For purposes of this awards program, a foundation must qualify as either a community foundation or community trust under IRC §§ 501(c)(3), 509(a)(2) and Sec.
 1.170A-9(f) of the Treasury Regulations, a private foundation under IRC §§ 501(c)(3) and 509(a) including private operating foundations under 170(b)(1)(F), or a corporate giving program, and must have a primary purpose of (i) supporting charitable activities by making grants to unrelated organizations or institutions or to individuals for scientific, educational, cultural, religious, or other charitable purposes or (ii) engaging in direct charitable activities or programs.
 Additionally, the foundation must be properly organized in and maintain a primary place of business in the United States.
 Foreign citizens can participate as employees of an entity that is properly organized in the United States and maintains a primary place of business in the country.
 Eligibility for a prize award is contingent upon fulfilling all requirements set forth herein.
 HUD will not select an individual or entity that is currently on the Excluded Parties List as a finalist or winner.